Italy - Factors to watch on July 20

 Italy's tax police carried out inspections at Telecom Italia's offices on Wednesday following a request by market watchdog Consob to assess how much influence top shareholder Vivendi has on the group's management, two sources familiar with the matter said.

+(*) Vivendi could be forced to consolidate Telecom Italia's debt into its accounts if Consob ascertained that the French company "directs and coordinates" the Italian phone group, Il Sole 24 Ore reported.

-The Italian insurer said on Wednesday it had agreed to sell its business in Colombia to Talanx Group and had also completed the sale of its operations in Guatemala as it works to optimise its geographical presence.
+Italy's biggest insurer said on Wednesday it had agreed to sell its business in Colombia to Talanx Group and had also completed the sale of its operations in Guatemala as it works to optimise its geographical presence.

 Separtely, Talanx said it had acquired more than 90 percent of Generali Colombia Seguros Generales for a price of around 30 million euros.